 - To reconstruct the breast after previous breast surgery

-- To improve breast size after having children
+- To improve breast size or shape after having children

 - To balance a difference in breast size.

 Perhaps you have always wanted larger breasts.
 Or you may want to enhance the shape of your breasts following pregnancy or weight loss.
 Breast augmentation patients often report psychological benefits following the procedure including:

 - Increased self esteem (self confidence)

 - Body balance, feeling breast are more in proportion with your body.

 What kind of breast implant should I choose?

 - Based on your own needs your consultant may also discuss and advise you on what implant might be best to use

 - All implants are made of an outer layer (shell) of silicone.
 They can be filled with silicone, salt water (saline) or both.The silicone used to fill the implant can be in the form of a liquid or gel (cohesive silicone).
 Liquid silicone and saline implants give a softer and more natural feel.
 Cohesive silicone implants give a firmer feel and can come in more shapes